alphagov/whitehall/docs/configurable_document_types.md

       - Renders `leaf_property_in_nested_object_two`, which is a `DefaultString` block (using the `_default_string.html.erb` partial)
 - Renders the second tab by repeating the process for `another_form_corresponding_to_a_tab`.

-Block views use the following [partial-local](https://guides.rubyonrails.org/action_view_overview.html#passing-data-to-partials-with-locals-option) variables:
-- The property `schema` and `content` (default `{}`) are provided for the specific part of the tree being rendered by the content block.
-The content is for the edition's primary locale.
-- The location in the tree is specified by the immutable [`path` object](../app/models/configurable_content_blocks/path.rb), which provides convenience methods for doing things such as building the correct name attribute for the form control.
-If you are rendering child properties for an "object" block, ensure that you push a new segment onto the path (see the [default object implementation](../app/models/configurable_content_blocks/default_object.rb) for an example).
-- The `root` (default `false`) attribute, which is only set to `true` for the rendering of the original `DefaultObject` block that wraps all the other blocks in the schema.
-- The `required` attribute.
-This is set to `true` if the model validations specify `presence` for the current block's key.
-- The `required_attributes` attribute.
-Includes all model attributes validated for presence.
-Passed down the tree to cater for deeply nested fields.
-- The `right_to_left` (default `false`) attribute.
-This is set to true if the locale for the edition translation is set to a language which is read from right to left.
-- The `translated_content` (default `nil`) attribute.
-If the edition is a translation, then this will be populated with the translated content.
-Blocks must populate their values with the translated content if it is provided, and may wish to show the content for the primary locale as an aid to the user.
-- The `errors` (default `[]`) attribute.
-The validation errors for the edition.
-Use the `errors_for` helper function and pass it both the errors and the attribute "path" to pass the attribute errors to the form control component.

 ### Publishing API Payload

 The `StandardEditionPresenter` uses the document type's `presenters` configuration to compose the `details` hash for Publishing API.
 The `presenters` hash maps each attribute (defined in `schema.attributes`) to its corresponding block content payload builder method.